OniAkuma96/book_bin/README.md

     14. Commit changes and push to github - static files are now in bucket and loading on Heroku url.

+    15. Set aws s3 cache parameters in settings.py

+    16. Created new folder in S3 bucket called media.
+Uploaded book covers and other media images to folder and granted public read access to these objects.

+    17. Added stripe keys to Heroku config vars.

+    18. Created new webhook endpoint that sends webhooks to heroku location.
+Added webhook signing secret to heroku config vars.

 ## Credits

 ### Code